 This is a list of courses that are available through the lab.

-BIOL 448 -Mammalogy (Fall quarter only): This class will introduce you to the evolutionary patterns, ecology, behavior, physiology and taxonomy of mammals.
+BIOL 448 – Mammalogy (Autumn): This class introduces students to the evolutionary patterns, ecology, behavior, physiology and taxonomy of mammals.
 We combine lectures, class discussions, group work and hands-on activities to explore these topics.
 We rely on a comparative, systems approach to understand the major evolutionary trends and the mechanisms maintaining the diversity in form and function in mammals.
-As a student, you will be expected to read from the textbook and the primary literature.
-At the end of the class, you should be able to explain major features in mammalian evolution, identify mammalian specimens at a general level, and predict food habits, locomotor mode and habitat from an examination of anatomy.
+Students are expected to read from the textbook and the primary literature.
+At the end of the class, students should be able to explain major features in mammalian evolution, identify mammalian specimens at a general level, and predict food habits, locomotor mode and habitat from an examination of anatomy.

 BIOL 551L – Santana Lab Meeting